MasoumehNajdat/BCI-CSP-FBCSP/README.md

 Re-referencing channels' electrical activity by creating an average of all scalp channels and subtracting the resulting signal from each channel.

-## CSP Algorithm
+## Feature Extraction Using CSP Algorithm

-The common spatial patterns (CSP) algorithm is a feature extraction method that uses spatial filters to maximize the discriminability of two classes.
+Applying common spatial patterns (CSP) algorithm for feature extraction using spatial filters to maximize the discriminability of two classes.

 - normalizing data
 - decomposing average covariance matrix of each class of each subject into eigenvalues and eigenvectors
 - sorting eignvectors by descending order
-- Choosing n column of common spatial filters and apply it to data.
+- Choosing M column of common spatial filters and apply it to data.

+## Filter Bank CSP
+Filter bank having bandpass filters of different  frequency ranges is applied to suppress the noise signals from raw EEG signals.
+The output of these sub-band filters is sent for feature extraction by applying common spatial pattern (CSP).

+## MultiClass CSP
+- One-Vs-All method

+    Apply CSP to extract spatial filters specific to one class versus rest of classes

+- One-Vs-One method:

+    Apply CSP to extract spatial filters specific to one class versus another class

+## Classification
+ Two different classifiers are trained on features:
+ -  support vector machine (SVM)
+ - k-Nearest Neighbor (KNN)

 ## References